Bill to regulate “advanced recycling” as manufacturing in N.H. heads to Sununu for signature

 A House amendment to the New Hampshire bill would prevent advanced recycling facilities from selling their products as fuel for energy, but would allow them to use some products for fuel within the facility.

-The chemical process is different from what we think of as recycling now, where water bottles or milk jugs are shredded and melted, said Reagan Bissonnette, executive director of the Northeast Resource Recycling Association.
+The chemical process is different from what we think of as recycling now, where water bottles or milk jugs are shredded and melted, said Reagan Bissonnette, executive director of the Northeast Resource Recovery Association.

 Advanced recyclers can process types of plastic that aren’t easily recycled through the process currently in use, and remove color from plastics entirely.
 Bissonnette said ideally, consumers and producers should reduce the amount of plastic used in the first place.